 Below we present the most current available Georgia Tech transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 2,601 transfer applicants and 1,059 individuals were accepted.
-This means that the Georgia Tech transfer acceptance rate is 41%.
-If we break this down by gender, the acceptance rates are as follows:
+In 2021, there were 2,601 transfer applicants and 1,059 individuals were accepted.
+This means that the Georgia Tech transfer acceptance rate was 41% overall.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
 As you can see, the Georgia Tech transfer acceptance rate has been consistently between 32% and 41% for the last five years.

 Historical transfer rates are as follows: